Find the answers to our most frequently asked questions

 Projects: Power & Renewables: Transactional

 This practice area covers transactional work pertaining to traditional power and renewable energy projects.
 Specific matters highlighted here include the acquisition and divestiture of existing projects and stakes in project companies as well as project portfolio transactions.
+This practice area does not include project financing structures or development work, which are covered in the relevant Projects: Power and Projects: Renewables & Alternative Energy subsections.
 PPP projects work is covered separately in Projects: PPP and all other transactional matters in the Energy Industry are covered in Energy: Electricity (Transactional) and Energy: Oil & Gas (Transactional).

 Projects: Renewables & Alternative Energy

 This practice area covers renewable energy projects including solar, wind, hydro-electric, biomass and other sources of power generation.
 Projects covered typically range from utility scale solar and wind facilities to community level generation.
 This section is focused on generation asset projects also includes related transmission and energy storage projects.
 We also recognize expertise in renewable project-specific tax credit financing.
 This practice area does not include A&D transactions, which are covered in the separate Project: Power & Renewable - Transactional subsection.

 This table focuses on mining and metals projects including the financing of new projects and the refinancing of existing projects.
 This table recognizes US-based mining project expertise in international jurisdictions.

 This practice area includes all LNG-specific project financing and development work for new LNG facilities as well as expansion of existing LNG facilities.
 Typical projects include USA-based LNG export terminals, LNG pipelines and other midstream assets and FSRUs.
 We also recognize work concerning international LNG facilities.